ActiveLogin/ActiveLogin.Authentication/CONTRIBUTING.md

 ## Ways to contribute

-You can contribute in many different ways:
+You can contribute in many different ways, for example:

 - Find bugs and file issues
 - Write documentation